JBurke24/Software-Engineering/README.md

 While this application does not use a file system, it uses a:
-MVC
+MVC,
-Directed Controller
+Directed Controller,
-API utilization
+API utilization,
-AI utilization
+AI utilization,
-Index HTML
+Index HTML,
 Application Controller (to initialize webpage)